Saudi Arabia keeps oil tap on for world growth, Russia hurts

 "If we keep producing at roughly the same rate, we're not flooding the market," said a senior oil official from a Gulf producer.
 "And we want to act responsibly for the sake of the world economy."

-Strong supporters of fellow Sunni Syrian rebels seeking to oust Syrian President Bashar al-Assad, Saudi leaders have criticized Russia for defending him.
+Strong supporters of fellow Sunni Syrian rebels seeking to oust Syrian President Bashar al-Assad, Saudi leaders have criticised Russia for defending him.

 With Iran, Russia is Syria's main ally, providing most of its arms.
 Both Moscow and Tehran need crude at $115 a barrel to meet budget requirements.